nottrobin/development.robinwinslow.uk/_posts/2019-02-05-learning-lxd.md

 This means that the root user inside the container can now manipulate files on the host system as the root user.

-[Read more about unprivileged vs privileged containers][stgraber-unpriv]
+Read more about [unprivileged vs privileged containers][stgraber-unpriv].

 ## Launching other images